amethyst/rustrogueliketutorial/book/src/chapter_5.md

 # Map refactor

 We'll keep map-related functions and data together, to keep things clear as we make an ever-more-complicated game.
-The bulk of this is createing a new `Map` structure, and moving our helper functions to its implementation.
+The bulk of this is creating a new `Map` structure, and moving our helper functions to its implementation.

 ```rust
 extern crate rltk;